electron/electron/docs/api/session.md

 * `config` Object
   * `minVersion` String - Can be `tls1`, `tls1.1`, `tls1.2` or `tls1.3`.
 The
     minimum SSL version to allow when connecting to remote servers.
+Defaults to `tls1`.
   * `maxVersion` String - Can be `tls1.2` or `tls1.3`.
 The maximum SSL version
     to allow when connecting to remote servers.
+Defaults to `tls1.3`.

 Sets the SSL configuration for the session.
 All subsequent network requests will use the new configuration.
 Existing network connections (such as WebSocket